Detached-Attachment

 “So, why didn’t you continue in the movie industry?”

 “It was full of sleaze, but the glamour, money, and fame were very enticing.
 It was also putting strain on my already strained marriage since many men were after me.
 Sundaram couldn’t take the pressure and took to the bottle.
-I acted in movies without the knowledge of my parents.
-When they came to know, they were so ashamed that they wrote a letter and committed suicide.
+I acted in movies without my father’s knowledge.
+When he came to know, he was so ashamed that he wrote a letter and committed suicide.
 Somehow, I came out of the movie industry, did an MBA, and put the business back together to become where we are today.”

 “In the process, Amma, I became a burden for you and Appa, right?”